Patterdale Terrier

 GENERAL APPEARANCE

-A sturdy, tough, active little terrier that presents a compact, balanced image.
-As a working terrier, it has to be capable of squeezing through very small passages underground to follow its quarry.
-The Patterdale’s chest should be capable of being spanned behind the shoulders by an average man’s hands with the fingers of both hands touching.
+The Patterdale Terrier is a sturdy, tough, and active little dog that presents a compact, balanced appearance.
+As a working terrier, it must be capable of squeezing through very small passages underground to follow its quarry.
+The chest of the Patterdale should be narrow enough to be spanned behind the shoulders by an average man’s hands, with the fingers of both hands touching.

 Patterdales stand between 10 and 15 inches tall at the withers.

-This breed is worked far more than it is shown, and breeders are primarily concerned with the practicality of the breed.
+The Patterdale Terrier is worked far more than it is shown, with breeders focusing primarily on the breed’s practicality.
 This terrier must have a strong neck, powerful jaws and teeth, the fortitude to hold its quarry at bay, and the ability to squeeze into tight burrows.
-He must have great flexibility and endurance.
+It must also possess great flexibility and endurance.

 Scars resulting from wounds received while working are considered honorable and are not to be penalized.